bit-bandit/toiletpaper/readme.md

 ```
 -->

 That's it.
-Execute the file, and you should see your pages rendered in the output file!
+Execute the file, and you should have your pages rendered in the output file!

 ## API